 Are students required to provide medical proof that they have COVID-19 or care for someone who does?

-No. At this time, recognizing the challenges nationwide with testing for the coronavirus and social distancing mandates in place across the country, the university is not requiring proof of a COVID-19 diagnosis.
+No. At this time, the university is not requiring proof of a COVID-19 diagnosis.
 This applies to students who self-report that they have COVID-19, students whose family members report such a diagnosis on their behalf, or students who report care-taking responsibilities for someone else diagnosed with COVID-19.
 However, Student Case Management may request verifiable documentation to assist students with navigating academic concerns with faculty and instructors.